dtonys/universal-web-boilerplate/README.md

 Universal web boilerplate provides an opinionated yet solid foundation you need to get started, without abstracting any of the implementation details away.

 ## Updates
+**5/21/2018**
-**5/21/2018** - Updated all non webpack 4 related dependencies to latest version.
+  - Updated all non webpack 4 related dependencies to latest version.

+**5/28/2018**
+  - Updated to webpack 4 + all webpack 4 dependencies.
+  - Removed a few optimization related features: autodll-webpack-plugin, babel cache

 ## Featuring